andreamrau/rpl/README.md

 # rpl: Randomized pairwise likelihood method for complex statistical inferences

-The *rpl* package can be installed as follows:
+The *rpl* package can be installed as follows :

 ```
 library(devtools)